 While selection varies by location, season, day, and even time of day, the President's Circle lineup at most Ultimate Choice locations will usually have you driving something fun—or big—for the price of a mid-size car.
 Truthfully, the introduction of Ultimate Choice is what makes the Five Star and President's Circle status levels valuable.
 Before Ultimate Choice, the upgrade benefits were inconsistent or non-existent.

 1. Sign up for the free Hertz Gold Plus Rewards program,

 2. When making your reservation, be sure to include your Gold member number

-5. Proceed to your designated membership level's area—Gold, Five Star, or President's Circle
+5. Proceed to your designated membership level's area—Gold, Five Star, or President's Circle.

-Comparing Hertz and Avis is easy: Hertz wins by a landslide.Avis doesn't offer anything like Ultimate Choice.
-The closest they come is something called Avis Preferred Select & Go, which works more like Hertz's older Gold Choice program they've had for many years, where you can exchange your assigned midsize car for a limited selection of other midsize cars.
-Hertz's Ultimate Choice system is much more useful and much smoother, and we much prefer the way Hertz Gold Plus Rewards' points earning and redeeming system is structured.
-(Plus, Avis has a mixed reputation for customer service.)
+Hertz's two main competitors in the premium rental market are Avis and National.Avis doesn't offer anything like Ultimate Choice.
+The closest service is Avis Preferred Select & Go, which works more like Hertz's older Gold Choice program.
+It's been around for years.
+You can exchange your assigned mid-size car for a limited selection of other mid-size cars.
+Hertz's Ultimate Choice system is much smoother, and we much prefer how Hertz Gold Plus Rewards points earning and redeeming system is structured.

 Hertz Ultimate Choice vs. National's Emerald Aisle